HashakGik/BulletHell-RMMV/tutorials/emitters.md

 You can increase a player's firepower by disabling weak emitters and enabling strong ones at higher ranks.

-There are four types of emitters which can be configured for player's use (if you are interested in creating more, see {@tutorial emitters_js}).
+There are four types of emitters which can be configured for player's use (if you are interested in creating more, see {@tutorial emitter_js}).

 **Note**: Each of the additional parameters must be explicitly defined.